pjakiela/ECON523/exercises/E4-DD2.md

 this new treatment variable using your existing `meantba` variable (which, unfortunately, is missing for all observations in the post-ban period), and then estimate regressions that control for DHS cluster and time fixed effects (warning:  this will give your computer a bit of a workout).
-How do the results from these alterantive specifications compare to those reported in the paper?
+How do the results from these alternative specifications compare to those reported in the paper?

 <br>